Why has the River Murray Flood Resilience Code Amendment been developed?

 Presently, there is evidence of elevated dwellings along the river that have fully enclosed undercroft areas with non-removable materials, that have been lined and used as bathrooms, bedrooms and living spaces.
 This significantly decreases the ability for such dwellings to withstand a flood.

-Why are improvements proposed to planning rules regarding the River Murray Flood Plain Protection Area Overlay?
+Why were improvements made to planning rules regarding the River Murray Flood Plain Protection Area Overlay?

-The desired outcomes from proposed improvements to the River Murray Flood Plain Protection Area Overlay are:
+The desired outcomes from improvements to the River Murray Flood Plain Protection Area Overlay are:

 • conservation and protection of water quality and the riverine environment, provision for environmental water flows, the protection of life and property against flood risk, and recognition of the riverine environment as an important ecological, tourist and recreational resource.

-Why are improvements proposed to the planning rules regarding the Rural Shack Settlement Zone?
+Why were improvements made to the planning rules regarding the Rural Shack Settlement Zone?

-The following areas in the District Council of Loxton Waikerie are proposed to be rezoned to the Rural Shack Settlement Zone:
+Two established shack settlements at Paisly in the District Council of Loxton Waikerie will be rezoned from the Conservation Zone to the Rural Shack Settlement Zone.

 What does ‘Early Commencement’ mean?